Copper (TV series)

-Copper is a drama television series created by Tom Fontana and Will Rokos for BBC America.
+Copper is a television drama series created by Tom Fontana and Will Rokos for BBC America.
 It is set in 1860s New York City, during the American Civil War, and stars Tom Weston-Jones as an Irish immigrant policeman, or "copper", who patrols and resides in the Five Points neighborhood.
 Other cast members include Kyle Schmid, Ato Essandoh, Anastasia Griffith, Tessa Thompson and Franka Potente.

 The series was BBC America's first original scripted program after previously only airing co-productions and shows from the United Kingdom.
 Fontana, Rokos, Barry Levinson, and Christina Wayne were executive producers of the series.

 The first season of 10 episodes premiered on August 19, 2012.
 The series was renewed for a second season of 13 episodes, which premiered on June 23, 2013.
 On September 19, 2013, Copper's cancellation was announced, three days before its second-season finale aired.

 Premise

 The series centers on Kevin "Corky" Corcoran, an Irish immigrant police detective trying to keep the peace in the historical Five Points neighborhood, in 1860s New York City.
 Initially, he is simultaneously searching for information on his wife, who disappeared, and daughter, who was killed, while he was fighting down south for the Union Army.
 The show explores the effects of the American Civil War as well as the social stratification involving New York's aristocracy and African American population.